bkomuves/toy-language-server/README.md

 ### Syntax highlighting

-Apparently, syntax highlighting is not supported by the Language Server Protocol... which is quite a serious instance of What.
+Syntax highlighting was not supported by the Language Server Protocol when this was originally written... which is quite a serious instance of What.
 The.
 Fuck.
+Apparently semantic highlighting finally comes with 3.16, but `lsp` does not support that yet.

 Instead, we have rudimentary syntax highlighting (in VS Code only) via *TextMate grammars*, which are an abomination on earth if I've seen one...